gabiudrescu/website/content/post/8-monofony/index.md

 Monofony is a Symfony application scaffold that allows you to bootstrap a modern application by leveraging Sylius bundles and components, helping you to focus more on what truly matters to your use-case, rather than on the underlying infrastructure required to power things up.

 Monofony comes at hand if you:
- - have a public facing
+ - have a public facing part of your application and a backend, only for admin
+ - show list of items with filters, sorting and pagination
+ - require visitors to login or register on your website to be able to perform certain actions
+ - send emails

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
 You wil save a lot of time by just properly configuring grids and forms.